James is not remembered on the war memorial at Christchurch Park.

 James William Boast, born 1900, Reedham, Norfolk.

 James was a member of the Royal Antediluvian Order of Buffaloes.
+He was a member of the Liberal Party.

 James received and signed for his 1915 Star on the 9th September 1920, and his British War medal on the 13th January 1921.